ChromeCreator/Automatic-Tabs/README.md

 6. Update `"name"` to change the extension title.
 7. Update `"description"` to add your own description.
 8. Update `"default_title"` with your preferred title.
 9. Update `"host_permissions"` to include the trigger website URL.

 ---

-## How to Activate (Chrome Instructions)
+## How to Activate the Extension

+### Google Chrome

-1. Go to `chrome://extensions/` in your Chrome browser.
+1. Open `chrome://extensions/` in your browser.
 2. Enable **Developer mode** (toggle in the top right corner).
-3. Click **Load unpacked** and select the folder containing `background.js` and `manifest.json`.
+3. Click **Load unpacked** and select the folder containing your extension files.
-4. Open the trigger website, and watch the chosen site open automatically alongside it!
+4. Open the trigger website — the chosen site will open automatically alongside it!

 ---

+### Microsoft Edge

+1. Open `edge://extensions/` in your browser.
+2. Enable **Developer mode** (toggle in the bottom left corner).
+3. Click **Load unpacked** and select your extension folder.
+4. Open the trigger website to see the second site open automatically!

+---

+### Mozilla Firefox

+1. Open `about:debugging#/runtime/this-firefox` in your browser.
+2. Click **Load Temporary Add-on**.
+3. Select the `manifest.json` file from your extension folder.
+4. Open the trigger website and watch the automatic tab open.

+> **Note:** Firefox temporary extensions will disable after restarting the browser.
+To install permanently, you need to submit the extension to [addons.mozilla.org](https://addons.mozilla.org/).

+---

-Enjoy your automatic tabs setup!
+Enjoy your automatic tab launcher!